-The company is constantly facing backlash from annoyed by annoying pop-ups appears in Windows 11, but shows no signs of improvement.
+The company continues to face backlash from users annoyed by annoying pop-ups appearing in Windows 11, but it shows no signs of improvement.

 Last week, we mentioned that Edge was showing ChromeSetup as a harmful file and advised users to continue using Edge through large pop-ups.